andrewchambers/reasoncc/README.md

 Some interesting objective metrics are:

-- lines of code
+- Lines of code.
-- compiler speed
+- Compiler speed.

 Some subjective metrics:

-- how enjoyable it is to work in.
+- How enjoyable it is to work in.
-- how easy the code is to understand.
+- How easy the code is to understand.

 # Build
 ```